Explore your visual creativity and learn industry-standard skills on our exciting BA (Hons) Film and Animation degree.

 Our rigorous and comprehensive programme gives you the freedom to experiment and negotiate your own direction, which could be traditional filmmaking, 3D animation, stop motion, artists moving image or projection-mapped installations.

 You will be equipped with the practical, creative and intellectual skills to succeed in employment, practice or further study.
-Film and animation graduates regularly win prestigious awards, including over a dozen Royal Television Society awards, and have been screened at film festivals across the world.
+Previous graduates have won prestigious awards, including over a dozen Royal Television Society awards, and have been screened at film festivals across the world.

 We embrace traditional crafts such as drawing, print making, cinema-photography and screenwriting, while also exploring new media technologies supported throughout by a highly committed team of expert teaching staff from a variety of specialist areas.
 You will study in a bespoke environment with traditional and digital facilities, which include MILO motion capture technology.

 This programme has a rigorous and comprehensive spine which allows you the freedom to experiment and negotiate your own direction, whether this be traditional filmmaking, 3D animation, stop motion, artists moving image or projection mapped instillation.